AI Agents SDLC Platform: Authoring, Enforcement, and Documentation Agents Across the Full Software Development Lifecycle

 Microsoft Teams

 Same as Slack.
-Required for Microsoft-shop federal customers.
+The default for Microsoft-shop engineering orgs.

 Jira